 The course will develop your awareness of colour, shape and form and will give you the necessary skills to choose interior finishes including paint, fabric, wall and flooring materials.

 In addition to this, you will learn skills for surveying rooms, drawing plans and developing your ideas on paper to scale.
-From these initial sketches you will learn how to bring your ideas into ‘reality’, developing 2D and 3D drawing skills.
-You will also learn how to collect samples of furniture and materials to create a ‘mood board’ and to effectively use texture and pattern as appropriate to give that wow factor.
+From these initial sketches, you will learn how to bring your ideas into ‘reality’, developing 2D and 3D drawing skills.
+You shall also receive introductory sessions to AutoCAD, SketchUp and Adobe Photoshop applications to assist in your development.

 This will give you the experience and confidence to present and explain your ideas to a client.